paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 ```

 ### Install paceval API Service
-Now you can install the paceval API Service, which will handle external requests from the user to calculate mathematical functions.
+Now you install the paceval API Service, which will handle external requests from the user to calculate mathematical functions.
 Run the following command to install the paceval API Service:
 ```shell
 kubectl apply -f examples_sources/NodeJS_examples/k8s/pacevalAPIService/chart/api-service-manifest.yaml